JannieI/canvas-workstation-V3/src/app/roadmap.md

 5. Test on different configs: screen resolution, 2 screens
 6. Test on different devices, ie Tablet and Phone
 7. Install at user as pilot, may Liaan ...
+8. Keep Help Message on top of forms uniform - always look and feel the same.
+Also, make sure there is a preference to switch it back on manually.

 **Data**